Part of: PMS & pre-period conflict — partner's pillar guide

 Why arguments spike during PMS

 This is the part most guides skip.
-PMS doesn't just make her feel bad — it changes how she processes conflict.
-Here's what's actually happening:
+PMS doesn't just make her feel bad; it changes how she processes conflict.
+Four things are happening:

 Lower frustration threshold.
-The same thing that was fine last week — you leaving dishes in the sink, a slightly dismissive reply — crosses the line this week.
-Her threshold for frustration is genuinely lower due to serotonin changes.
+The same thing that was fine last week (you leaving dishes in the sink, a slightly dismissive reply) crosses the line this week.
+Her threshold for frustration is lower due to serotonin changes.
 This isn't an excuse; it's neuroscience.

 Accumulated grievances surface.
 Small frustrations that get brushed aside during the rest of the month tend to surface during PMS.
 The emotional load she carries quietly becomes harder to ignore when her capacity to manage it is reduced.